Arctic Red River

 The Arctic Red River is a tributary to the Mackenzie River in the Northwest Territories, Canada.

 In 1993 the river was designated as part of the Canadian Heritage Rivers System.
 It was also the name of a community on the Mackenzie where the river joins, now known as Tsiigehtchic.
 The Dempster Highway crosses the Mackenzie at this point.

 The Arctic Red River's headwaters are in the Mackenzie Mountains, from where it flows 500 km northwest to its confluence with the Mackenzie.
 The river flows through a deep canyon as it flows through the Peel Plateau.
-The Gwich'in name for the river, Tsiigèhnjik, translates as iron river.
+The Gwichʼin name for the river, Tsiigèhnjik, translates as iron river.
 The lower 200 km of the river are navigable by kayakers and canoers, without requiring portaging.

 Measured at a gauge about 90 km from the mouth, the average flow between 1968 and 2011 was 158 m3/s.
 The highest recorded discharge was 3000 m3/s in May 1991.
 The minimum flow was 9.32 m3/s in December 1973.